TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 As per standard practice, the `cluster_selection_epsilon` parameter is set to the mean plus the standard deviation of the interpoint distances between each pair of nearest neighbors.
 The chosen `cluster_selection_method` is `'leaf'` for improved granularity.
 The `min_cluster_size` is set at 2 to minimize labeling points as noise.
-- Scaling factor is removed from BTFP cost history for analysis in order to get a clear understanding of the BTFP itself over time.

 ## Results
 ### Classical vs Quantum